 Surgery to place an eye implant.
 Immediately after the eyeball is removed, the surgeon places a special ball — made of plastic or other materials — in the eye socket.
 The muscles that control eye movement are sometimes attached to the implant.

 After your child heals, the eye muscles will adapt to the implanted eyeball, so it may move just as the natural eye did.
 However, the implanted eyeball cannot see.

 Fitting an artificial eye.
 Several weeks after surgery, a custom-made artificial eye can be placed over the eye implant.
 The artificial eye can be made to match your child's healthy eye.

-The artificial eye sits behind the eyelids and clips onto the eye implant.
+The artificial eye sits behind the eyelids.
 As your child's eye muscles move the eye implant, it will appear that your child is moving the artificial eye.

 Clinical trials are studies to test new treatments and new ways of using existing treatments.
 While clinical trials give your child a chance to try the latest in retinoblastoma treatments, they can't guarantee a cure.

 Ask your child's doctor whether your child is eligible to participate in clinical trials.
 Your child's doctor can discuss the benefits and risks of enrolling in a clinical trial.